 B. Residents.
-Residents are practitioners who are currently enrolled in a graduate medical education program and who, as part of their educational program, provide health care services at the Hospitals under the supervision and direction of members of the medical staff.
+Residents are practitioners who are currently enrolled in a graduate medical education program and who, as part of their educational program, provide health care services at the Hospital under the supervision and direction of members of the medical staff.
 Residents are not considered members of the medical staff and are not entitled to rights and privileges under the Medical Staff Bylaws, including the right to a hearing and appellate review of adverse actions under Article VIII and the Fair Hearing Plan.
-Residents must hold or secure, and maintain, either a permanent or temporary license to practice medicine from the Indiana Medical Licensing Board.
+Residents must hold or secure, and maintain, either a permanent or temporary license to practice medicine from the Kentucky Licensing Board.
 Residents may write all types of diagnostic and treatment orders for patients without being required to obtain a countersignature from a supervising physician except as may be otherwise specified in the medical staff or departmental rules and regulations.

 C. Not A Contract.
-These Bylaws are not a contract of any kind between the Hospital governing boards, the medical staff and the allied health care providers.
-The continuance of a practitioner's privileges at the Hospitals is based solely upon his or her continuing ability to justify the exercise of such privileges, and the privileges do not obligate a practitioner to practice at the Hospitals.
+These Bylaws are not a contract of any kind between the Hospital governing board, the medical staff and the allied health care providers.
+The continuance of a practitioner's privileges at the Hospital is based solely upon his or her continuing ability to justify the exercise of such privileges, and the privileges do not obligate a practitioner to practice at the Hospital.
 The governing boards and medical staff are obligated by law to use fairness in dealing with persons governed by these Bylaws but do not bind themselves to the particular means of doing so set forth in these Bylaws.

-ARTICLE V - STAFF MEMBERSHIP
+ARTICLE IV - STAFF MEMBERSHIP

-A. Qualifications.

-- (1) A physician or dentist may qualify for membership on the medical staff and for privileges if he or she provides adequate documentation of: - a. licensure in Indiana as a physician or dentist; - b. training, experience and demonstrated competence; - c. ability to maintain his or her practice within the service area of the Hospitals; - d. adherence to the code of ethics of the American Medical Association, American College of Surgeons, the American Dental Association or the

-American Osteopathic Association, whichever is applicable, and a good reputation;
+- A. Qualifications. - (1) A physician or dentist may qualify for membership on the medical staff and for privileges if he or she provides adequate documentation of: - a. licensure in Kentucky as a physician or dentist; - b. training, experience and demonstrated competence; - c. ability to maintain his or her practice within the service area of the Hospital; - d. adherence to the code of ethics of the American Medical Association, American College of Surgeons, the American Dental Association or the American Osteopathic Association, whichever is applicable (see Appendix B), and a good reputation; - e. ability to work with others in a cooperative, professional manner in the provision of patient care and in the orderly functioning of the Hospital; - f. ability to make efficient use of Hospital facilities so as not to jeopardize the financial stability of the Hospital; - g. good physical, mental and emotional health; and - h. possession of current, valid professional liability insurance coverage in such form and amounts satisfactory to the Hospital.